cabraham/Books/deepwork.md

 Some people may get confused or upset about the lack of response.
 This is okay.

 > "Develop the habit of letting small bad things happen.
 If you don't, you'll never find time for the life-changing big things." - Tim Ferris

+---

+### Personal notes:

+> **Parkinson's law** - the notion that work expands to fill the time available for its completion

+The book doesn't explicitly call out this rule in name, but the idea is discussed.

+> **Pareto principle** - 80% of consequences come from 20% of the causes